djjd47130/JD-UOM/README.md

   - **TUOMTemperatureUnits** - Set of **TUOMTemperatureUnit** enums.
   - **TUOMTemperatureUtils** - Class object to access temperature conversion methods.
   - **TUOMTemperature** - Record to encapsulate any given temperature value.

+### Application

+An application is provided to not only test this collection of code, but to serve as a single central application to perform any and all possible conversions between different units of measurement.